gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+#### 0.4.16
+Fix to return 404 instead of 500, when no mockFile is found.
+Thanks @aburmeis !
+When switch is used, a standard http status can be returned when there's no match, even without a base mockFile.
+Add support for basepath.
 #### 0.4.15
 Improved templating, with the templateSwitch option.
 Thanks @ferrerod !
 #### 0.4.14